jedisct1/turbocrypt/README.md

 ## What Makes TurboCrypt Different

-- Fast: Use AEGIS-128X2 and multi-threaded processing for directories
+- Fast: Uses AEGIS-128X2 and multi-threaded processing for directories
 - Secure: Every file is authenticated - tampering is detected automatically
 - Simple: Clean command-line interface with sensible defaults
 - Flexible: Works with single files or entire directory trees, with optional filename encryption